Skip to main content

 scopedIdentifies the secret as scoped.

-< folder >The parent folder of the resource.
+< folder >The parent folder of the resource or workflow.

 < secret >The name of the secret.